 Thanks to Matt Rockley who has very generously arranged for printing we now have a new F4RN brochure.
-Paper copies will be available soon but here is a sneak preview:
+Please let us know if you would like a paper copy

 We still have a long list of jobs to tackle, so there will be working parties most weekends.
 Please come and join us if you can spare a few hours: